katerinanavab/webdocs/docs/unit02/proj202.md

 <div class="task" markdown="block">

-1. **Add a Background Image:**
+1. 🖼️ **Add a Background Image:**
-	* Find an **image** to use for the ground, such as grass, bricks, or a texture (check out this [Seamless Textures](https://architextures.org/textures) website).
+	* Find an image to use for the **ground**, such as grass, bricks, or a texture (check out this [Seamless Textures](https://architextures.org/textures) website).
 Feel free to experiment with different images to find one that fit your vision for the town.
-	* In your CSS file, set the `background` to the image's `url`:
+	* In your CSS file, set the `background` to the image's `url`.
 	```css
 	body {
 		background: url(" ");